4r33x/proto-rs/README.md

 `proto_rs` makes Rust the source of truth for your Protobuf and gRPC definitions.
 Version 2.0 tightens the ergonomics of every macro, removes redundant code paths in the runtime, and makes the crate's `no_std` story first class.
 The crate ships a set of procedural macros and runtime helpers that derive message encoders/decoders, generate `.proto` files on demand, and wire traits directly into Tonic servers and clients.

+## What can you build with `proto_rs`?

+* **Pure-Rust schema definitions.** Use `#[proto_message]`, `#[proto_rpc]`, and `#[proto_dump]` to declare every message and service in idiomatic Rust while the derive machinery keeps `.proto` files in sync for external consumers.
+* **Tailored encoding pipelines.** `ProtoShadow` lets you bolt custom serialization logic onto any message, opt into multiple domain "suns", and keep performance-sensitive conversions entirely under your control.
+* **Zero-copy Tonic integration.** Opt-in runtime helpers supply drop-in codecs, borrowed request/response wrappers, and `ToZeroCopy*` traits so RPC handlers can run without cloning payloads.
+* **Workspace-wide schema registries.** The build-time inventory collects every emitted `.proto`, making it easy to materialize or lint schemas from a single crate.
+* **`no_std` compatible runtimes.** Keep message encoding available on embedded targets, then flip features back on when you need filesystem access or gRPC bindings.

 ## Motivation

 0. I hate to do conversion after conversion for conversion